Follow the timeline below to see our growth over the years.

 First Acquisition: Shasta County Bank

-Tri Counties Bank expands to Redding Downtown, Burney, Cottonwood, Palo Cedro and Fall River Mills
+Tri Counties Bank expands to Redding, Burney, Cottonwood, Palo Cedro and Fall River Mills

 October 27, 1981